 What are LSI Keywords?

-LSI (Latent Semantic Indexing) Keywords are semantically related terms that search engines use to deeply understand content on a webpage.
+LSI (Latent Semantic Indexing) Keywords are conceptually related terms that search engines use to deeply understand the content on a webpage.

 So if Google saw the keyword “Content Marketing” over and over again, they’d say: “This page is obviously about content marketing”.